ralfbiedert/cheats.rs/content/legal.md

 - **Humans** (you!) may, with the immediate help of a browser or similar, freely access any information on this site in accordance with the rest of these rules.
 You are in particular free to submit _organic feedback_ (i.e., ad-hoc, human-created) in whatever language, or with whatever words you desire, and any such feedback is fair use.

-- **Bots**, scripts, animated rocks, or anything most people wouldn't call a _normal, well behaved browser_ may read data for reasonable purposes occasionally (e.g., crawl the site every few days).
+- **Bots**, scripts, or anything most people wouldn't call a _normal, well behaved browser_ may read data for reasonable purposes occasionally (e.g., crawl the site every few days).
 Bots are _never_ allowed to `POST` or invoke API endpoints (e.g., `api.cheats.rs`), and any such use is considered abuse.

 - The **Feedback Buttons** allow you to send _sentiments_ and text.